brayden-dowson/TheRiptide/README.md

 ###  Auto Restart
 Restart the server at 4:00am local time.

+###  Candy Override
+Allow you to configure the amount of candies you can take and the spawn chances for each candy.

 ### Coin 914
 Adds the following recipes to coin.
  - Fine - 25% Destroyed, 25% painkillers, 50% coin